 Search the historical archives of major African-American newspapers: Atlanta Daily World, Baltimore Afro-American, New York Amsterdam News, Pittsburgh Courier, and Chicago Defender.
 Newspapers are in PDF format and provide a visual representation of each issue.

-Access World News provides the html full text articles and transcripts from a variety of national and international news sources, including newspapers, digital-native news websites, television and radio transcripts, blogs, college and university newspapers, journals, magazines, and some audio and video.
+Access World News provides the html full text and, for some titles, the pdf "as printed" visual representation, of articles from a variety of national and international news sources, including newspapers, digital-native news websites, television and radio transcripts, blogs, college and university newspapers, journals, magazines, and some audio and video.
 Most international titles are English language.
 Dates of coverage vary from title to title, but primarily span the late 20th century to present.
-Resource also includes: Sowetan Collection, Financial, Mail Collection, Sunday Times Collection, Business Day Collection

 America's Historical Newspapers includes articles from local and regional American and Hispanic American newspapers from all 50 states.
 Coverage dates from 1690 to the early 20th century.
 Articles have been scanned as PDFs and include images and advertisements, and are full text searchable.